fly-lang/fly/llvm/docs/ORCv2.rst

   // ...

-For users wanting to get started with LLJIT a minimal example program can be found at ``llvm/examples/HowToUseLLJIT``.
+For users wanting to getValue started with LLJIT a minimal example program can be found at ``llvm/examples/HowToUseLLJIT``.

 Design Overview